Gate Locks for Wooden Gates & Garage Doors: a guide.

 A Nightlatch otherwise known as a Yale or cylinder lock

-cons:- Cannot adequately be fitted to outward opening doors with rebated meeting
+- Cannot adequately be fitted to outward opening doors with rebated meeting stiles

 Long throw gate locks